 With regard to the true understanding of God’s will, we can all take solace in the words of the previously quoted Saint Thomas Merton in his famous ‘Prayer for Discernment.’
 In it, he laments “the fact that I think I am following your will does not mean that I am actually doing so.”
 He does go on to point out however that he believes wholeheartedly that his desire to please God does in fact please Him.
 Again, may we all take consolation in that sentiment.

-Today’s Gospel allows us to delineate in the difference between our beliefand worship of God versus our trust and faith in Him.
-Many believe, many worship ~ some every day by way of the celebration of the Holy Mass ~ but aligning our will to the will of God is a pure act of faith.
+Today’s Gospel allows us to delineate the difference between our belief and worship of God versus our trust and faith in Him.
+Many believe, many worship ~ some every day by way of the celebration of the Holy Mass.
+But aligning our will to the will of God is a pure act of faith.
 When God says to you “I need you here right now, doing this.
 I can’t reveal to you why. . . not right now anyway.
-But do you trust me?” and you respond with a resounding “Yes,” that’s faith.
-For to quote the great Alfred Hitchcock, “in the documentary film that is our life, God is the director.”
+But do you trust me?” and you respond with an unwavering “Yes,” that’s faith.
+For to quote the great Alfred Hitchcock, “In the documentary film that is our life, God is the director.”